s1ntaxe770r/SSH-dockerfile/README.md

 This Dockerfile creates an ssh service inside a docker container

-* default user an password is test
+* default user and password is test

 i also wrote about it [here](https://dev.to/s1ntaxe770r/how-to-setup-ssh-within-a-docker-container-i5i)